 How to Make Italian Style Stewed Tomatoes

 The best thing to do with a surplus tomato crop!
-This recipe for Italian Style Stewed Tomatoes is perfect for canning and makes weekday meals come together in a snap.
+This Italian Style Stewed Tomatoes recipe is perfect for canning and makes weekday meals come together in a snap.
 Loaded with fresh garlic, basil, oregano and ripe tomatoes, it’s an amazing side dish for meaty main courses, too!

 Italian Style Stewed Tomatoes

 Homemade stewed tomatoes are like summer’s grand farewell.
 The last of the season’s tomatoes ready to be canned and stashed away to enjoy during the grayest winter days.

 This easy stewed tomato recipe is a blend of tomatoes, peppers and onions stewed until saucy, thick and savory.
 Studded with garlic and ribbons of basil, this easy tomato sauce is a great addition to so many recipes!